 The reality is that if artists are adults they should be allowed to dress any way they choose.
 However, if criticism is directed towards the female, then the male should come under fire as well.

-For example when, then 16-year-old, Moffatts drummer, Bob, appeared in nothing more than his boxers in the video, ‘Girl of My Dreams’, it hardly caused a ruffle.
+For example when then-16-year-old Moffatts drummer, Bob, appeared in nothing more than his boxers in the music video for their song “Girl of My Dreams,” it hardly caused a ruffle.
 There was no media backlash that said that he was too young to be appearing half-naked lying on a bed.
 Would the reaction have been different if 16-year-old Mandy Moore was lying half-naked on the bed?

 “There is no backlash because of the simple fact that they are male.
 Males who go around topless are still considered respectable because they have been doing it for so long,” states 17-year-old Torontonian, Ammee.